Europe is no longer the playground of the rich. It’s a budget traveler’s dream come true as well, as I’ll prove to you.

 6. Istanbul, Turkey

+Tourism is a bit down in Turkey right now owing to the currency downfall but you can take advantage of that.
 If you visit now, Istanbul is an amazing bargain city, with hotels, hostels, and homestays being more affordable than ever before.

 7. Lisbon, Portugal

 Lisbon, the capital city of Portugal, is a perfect blend of old and new.
 The city has a rich history, and its unique architecture is a reflection of the different cultures that have influenced it over the centuries.
 From the picturesque narrow streets of the Alfama district to the modern architecture of Parque das Nações, Lisbon has something for everyone.
 The city is also known for its delicious cuisine, including fresh seafood and the famous Pastel de Nata, a delicious custard tart.

 Lisbon is a tourist-friendly city but because it’s a little out-of-the-way, it doesn’t get as many tourists as it deserves.
 It’s a charming city, and a good bargain when it comes to budget travelers.